 As coffee demand for coffee increases, forests in Central America are cleared to make way for coffee farms.
 As a region, Central America is the second largest coffee producer after Brazil, with Honduras the largest producer in Central America.
 In the higher elevations, coffee is competing with cloud forests and threatening parks designed to protect these forests and the important function they provide as the headwaters of watersheds that provide drinking water for the surrounding municipalities and the hydro-power for the largest electric utility in Honduras.

-In an effort to demonstrate a model of coffee production that conserves forest habitat on private land that are home to thousands of coffee-producing families, the Mesoamerican Development Institute (MDI) is partnering with Fair Trade Cooperatives, municipalities and government agencies to implement a new land-sparing method of coffee production developed by MDI that conserves forest habitat on coffee farms, along with renewable energy technology to eliminate the use of firewood in industrial coffee drying.
+In an effort to demonstrate a model of coffee production that conserves forest habitat on private land that are home to thousands of coffee-producing families, the Mesoamerican Development Institute (MDI) is partnering with coffee producers, municipalities and government agencies to implement a new land-sparing method of coffee production developed by MDI that restores and conserves forest habitat on coffee farms, along with renewable energy technology to eliminate the use of firewood in industrial coffee drying.
 To complete the model, coffee roasters/distributors are invited to purchase Café Solar® and differentiate the coffee with its sustainability attributes.
-The Café Solar® brand was developed by MDI to increase demand for the alternative carbon-neutral production and processing model.
+The Café Solar® brand was developed by MDI to create demand for the alternative carbon-neutral production and processing model.
 Café Solar® has served as the official sustainable coffee of the University of Massachusetts Lowell.

 MDI is designated by the Honduran Forest, Park and Wildlife Service as Co-Managers of Pico Pijol National Park and Montaña de Yoro National Park to further develop the alternative model of sustainable development in the coffee regions.

-Maintaining and/or restoring forest habitat on private lands surrounding these threatened national parks is a continuing focus of our research partnerships with the US Forest Service, Honduran Forest Service, and our university partners: University of Massachusetts; National Autonomous University of Honduras; and Tulane University.
+Maintaining and/or restoring forest habitat on private lands surrounding these threatened national parks is a continuing focus of our research partnerships with the US Forest Service, Honduran Forest Service, and our university partners: University of Massachusetts; National Autonomous University of Honduras; Tulane University; Indiana University at Pennsylvania; and University of North Carolina at Wilmington.

 Key Components of the Yoro Model